compada/compada.github.io/solutions/_posts/2022-10-25-value-prop.md

 ### Solution

 Hiring talent with strong product experience is a good idea.
-This specialist, along with the Product Manager, Sales Manager, and Marketing Manager should be considered as coordination between these roles to share information about the product's value, cost, market trends, and other relevant matters is critical to the product and market needs alignment.
+This specialist, along with the Product Manager, Sales Manager, and Marketing Manager, should be considered.
+Coordination between these roles is crucial to ensure that the product and market needs align.

-Commonly experienced in early technology entrepreneurs is not keeping an open mind to this feedback loop.
+Not maintaining an open mind to a formal feedback loop is a challenge commonly experienced in early technology entrepreneurs.
 Instead, pushing forward on the original product idea despite timely feedback that new opportunities for the product were discovered.

 ## Failing to identify your value proposition